hoodiecrow/ConsTcl/README.md

 ### Numbers

+The word `computer' suggests to numerical calculations.
+A programming language is almost no use if it doesn't support arithmetic.
+Scheme has a rich numerical library and many number types that support advanced calculations.

-I have only implemented a bare-bones version of Scheme's numerical library.
+I have only implemented a bare-bones version of Scheme's numerical library, though.
 The following is a reasonably complete framework for operations on integers and floating-point numbers.
 No rationals, no complex numbers, no gcd or lcm.

 #### Number class
 ```